DIY Parsley Remedy for Dark Circles Under the Eyes and Eye Bags

 There are many potential causes of dark circles under the eyes.
 While some people may have a genetic disposition, more commonly they are caused by lack of sleep, stress, eating unhealthy junk food, excess alcohol, menstruation for women, smoking, sinusitis and poor circulation to this area of the face.

-To start, take a branch of parsley (one medium-size one should be enough), wash it and chop it up finely into your mortar.
+- To start, take a branch of parsley (one medium-size one should be enough), wash it and chop it up finely into your mortar.
 Using the pestle, grind it up into a rough paste.
 It doesn’t need to be too thorough.
 You just want the leaves well bruised and the juice out of the stems.

-Next pour just two teaspoons of hot but not boiling water over the pestle and into the mortar.
+- Next pour just two teaspoons of hot but not boiling water over the pestle and into the mortar.
 Gently stir and press the crushed parsley down into the small amount of liquid then put the mortar in the fridge to cool.
 If you’re in a rush you can put it in the freezer but it’s best to give it at least a couple of minutes.

-Once the parsley eye treatment is cool, make two oval balls of cotton wool, around eye bags shape and size, and place them side by side in the mortar at the same time to soak up the juice.
+- Once the parsley eye treatment is cool, make two oval balls of cotton wool, around eye bags shape and size, and place them side by side in the mortar at the same time to soak up the juice.

-Make sure you keep your eyes shut while you have the cotton wool on your eye bags.
+- Make sure you keep your eyes shut while you have the cotton wool on your eye bags.
 As long as you’re head is on a pillow any drips should roll down the cheek rather than into your eyes, but it’s better to keep them away from the corner of your eyes just in case.

-Parsley Tea Bag Eye Treatment
+Parsley Tea Bag Dark Circle Remedy

 There is a quicker way to use parsley for dark circles and eye bags.
 I don’t think it’s quite as effective as the method above but worth mentioning for those with little time.

-Put them in the fridge or freezer and leave until well cooled.
+- Put them in the fridge or freezer and leave until well cooled.
 Drink the small amount of parsley tea and take the cold teabags to your bedroom.